obertm/OneADayLocal/docs/Euler024_explained.md

 ## Step-by-step reasoning

+## Approach

+Convert (k-1) to factoradic digits using precomputed factorials, then iteratively select and remove the indexed element from a sorted pool to build the permutation.

 1) Factoradic representation
 - Convert (k-1) to factorial number system (factoradic).
 These digits are selection indices from the remaining pool at each step.